 Villahermosa (“Vee-ya-ehr-moh-sah”) is the capital city of the state of Tabasco, a rich, fertile region of Mexico, and once the center of the Olmec Civilization—the first ever civilization in Mesoamerica.

 The climate is that of an intensely tropical and sticky heat.
-Its wealth today is founded on the rich petroleum fields below Mexico’s Gulf waters.
+Its wealth today is founded on the rich petroleum fields situated underneath Mexico’s Gulf waters.

 At night, when the traffic dies down and temperatures cool, the atmosphere of this place changes enormously, especially around the Zona Remodelada (Refurbished Zone) with its pedestrian streets, plazas and colonial buildings.